The Differences Between Limited & Unlimited Companies in Ireland

 Unlimited Company

 An Unlimited Company is very much a regular private company limited by shares and it is becoming more popular in Ireland.
 This type of company must use the suffix “Unlimited Company” (ULC) or “Cuideachta Neamhtheoranta” (the Irish word for ‘Unlimited’).
 Unlike a Limited company, the shareholders of an Unlimited Company do not enjoy limited liability, meaning that their personal assets are at risk should the company become insolvent.
 This company type must have an objects clause in its constitution.
 This means that the company can only trade in the industry or activity specified in the objects clause and cannot deviate from those activities.
-Differently from a Limited Company, an Unlimited Company can only dispense with AGM requirements if it is a single member company.
+Differently from a Limited Company, an Unlimited Company can only dispense with AGM requirements if it is a single-member company.
 An Unlimited Company has the option to not submit financial statements in certain situations, meaning the company has greater confidentiality than that of a Limited Company.

 There are three types of Unlimited Company in Ireland: